 Bring in reference photos.
 Visuals are helpful when looking to change up hair color, especially when it comes to this shade.
 But, do remember that photos should only be used as inspiration.
 "Everyone is different, and everything looks different in a photo.
 I often tell my clients to bring in pictures of what they do not like, as well as photos of inspiration," Estroff says.
 "Sometimes what people do not want can be more insightful than what they think they want but are unsure."

 Another thing to consider before going ash blonde is your hair texture and base color.
-If someone has a naturally darker base, frail or thin hair, extremely dry or brittle hair, going ash blonde might be more difficult.
+If someone has a naturally darker base, frail or thin hair, or extremely dry or brittle hair, going ash blonde might be more difficult.
 "Lightening your hair can be somewhat taxing and isn’t always advisable," she says.

 We're not exactly painting this color out to be a breeze— and it's not to discourage you from going down the ash-blonde route (Heck we're ash-blonde right now!) or any other cool statement shade, either.
 It's just important to know what you're getting into first.